Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.461) and total hits (129) this season.
+- Reynolds leads Pittsburgh with 130 hits and a team-best slugging percentage of .460.

-- He ranks 65th in batting average, 89th in on base percentage, and 49th in slugging among qualifying hitters in MLB.

-- Reynolds will look to extend his six-game hitting streak.
-He's batting .300 with one homer in his last games.
+- Reynolds is batting .250 during his last games and is on a seven-game hitting streak.

-- In 35.0% of his games this year, Reynolds has had at least one RBI.
-He's picked up more than one in 12.2% and driven in three or more of his team's runs in four contests.
+- In 43 games this year (34.7%), Reynolds has picked up an RBI, and in 15 of those games (12.1%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.